 Suppose a chemical experiment is performed in a laboratory.
 And an engineer desires to find out the relation between the chemical reaction and temperature.
-He uses a BTC-4300 to control the temperature of the solution under test.
-A testing report containing the relation between the concentration and temperature is particularly interested.
+He uses a BTC-2500 to control the temperature of the solution under test.
+A testing report containing the relation between the

-For a single unit application it is adequate to order a BTC-4300-XXXXX2 with RS-232 communication and a BC-Net software.
+For a single unit application it is adequate to order a BTC-2500-xxxx2 with RS-232 communication and a BC-Net software.
 By using the BC-Net software the temperature data can be viewed and stored in a file.
 The user can program the temperature as well as other control parameters such as PID values.
-He can setup the controller, down load a ramp and soak profile, also execute the manual control or auto-tuning procedure ..... etc. The results can be printed out or stored in a file for the future reference.
+He can setup the controller, down load a ramp and soak profile, also execute the manual control or auto-tuning procedure etc. The results can be printed out or stored in a file for the future reference.